emirdur/seekitnu/README.md

 # GoSeekItApp

-This website encourages college students, particulary those affected by myopia to step outside and seek a given task.
+This website encourages college students, particularly those affected by myopia to step outside and seek a given task.
 The user should take a picture of the description in the prompt given and upload it before the task resets.

 ## Features